 I asked what he meant specifically and he said: ‘If you’re so good, why won’t you do the calling on a results-only basis?

 The Importance of Fair and Balanced Risk-Reward Remuneration Models

-- Do you work on a results only basis?
+- Do you work on a results-only basis?
 The answer was no but they have a service level agreement and provide a rebate IF the product fails.

 - What variables in supply do you have and do you have control?
-The answer was not many variables since his fibre optic network is stable albeit he is not the one that provides this.
+The answer was not many variables since his fiber optic network is stable albeit he is not the one that provides this.
 He operates in a mostly stable environment.

 - What other marketing do you do and what guarantees do you get with those?
-He has used lots of others like advertising, PR, direct mail, PPC and so on.
+He has used lots of others like advertising, PR, direct mail, PPC, and so on.
 None provide a guarantee that they will succeed or money back if they don’t work.

 - When you do your own lead generation, is everyone delighted to hear from you and do they immediately dump their current supplier in favour of you?
 The answer was that many if not all have 12 month contracts with suppliers that are global brands and getting them to change is tough.

-Some recognition needs to be given to the state and nature (e.g. Level and strength of competition) of the market, the quality of the proposition, the availability and quality of target customer data and so on.
+Some recognition needs to be given to the state and nature (e.g. Level and strength of competition) of the market, the quality of the proposition, the availability and quality of target customer data, and so on.
 Lead generation agencies don’t control a lot of the above variables.
 They can’t turn a sow’s into a silk purse and they can’t force an entrenched supplier out of the door with an undifferentiated proposition.

-Equally, we had a situation with one client where we worked on a commission based campaign with a targeted list that the client had vetted.
+Equally, we had a situation with one client where we worked on a commission-based campaign with a targeted list that the client had vetted.
 We generated over 70 appointments with people he wanted to see.